Tackle the impossible with these simple lunchbox solutions that are tasty, healthy and low waste too.

 Use these guidelines to make the impossible, possible.

-- Have a baking day.
 Choose a day to bake each week and involve the children if possible, most likely on the weekend.
-Choose low sugar recipes such as: tahini cookies, banana bread, muesli bars, bliss balls and popcorn balls .
+We love these low sugar recipes: Tahini Oat Biscuits, Coconut Banana Bread, Granola Bars, Healthy Bliss Balls and Popcorn Balls.
 Wrap and freeze individual servings that are easy to grab in the morning and keep the lunchbox cool too.

-- Get your kids involved.
-If kids have ownership over what they are eating, they are happier to eat it.
+When kids get to choose what they get, they are happier to eat it.
 Get them in the kitchen, preparing and packing lunches.
 For younger kids ask “Almonds or bliss balls”?
 “Carrots or cucumber”?
-They are more likely to eat what they choose.

-- Make your own “pre packs”.
-Wash, prep and chop fresh fruits and veggies once a week, making for quick options in the mornings.
-Hot tip: soak cut carrots in water until packing time, this keeps them from drying out.
+Take a few minutes to wash, prep and chop fresh fruits and veggies once a week.
+Packing them in containers helps make the morning rush less chaotic.
 Prep single servings of crackers, corn chips, granola and trail mix in small reusable containers.

-- Go plastic free.
-Invest in a high-quality lunchbox with compartments.
+Invest in a high-quality lunchbox with compartments and save later.
 This allows for small, loose portions to suit your child’s appetite without using extra wrapping or single serve packaging.
-Use beeswax wraps to keep sandwiches and wraps fresh.
+Use beeswax wraps to keep sandwiches or wraps fresh.

-- Eat the rainbow.
 Encourage your kids to eat fresh fruit and veggies of every colour.
 The lunch box should include at least one colour.
-When you glance at the lunchbox, if it's all brown, add veggie sticks and beetroot hummus.
+If the lunch is all brown, add veggie sticks and beetroot hummus.

-- Organic where possible.
 Research shows organic food is healthier, however it may not always be an option.
-A good place to start is the EWG list of the 12 most important foods to eat organic: apples, celery, capsicum, peaches, strawberries, nectarines, grapes, spinach, lettuce, cucumbers, blueberries and potatoes.
-With Vegebox, it's easy to get fresh, organic produce delivered to your door.
+A good place to start is the EWG list of the 12 most important foods to eat organic.
+Did you know you can get fresh, organic produce delivered to your door?

-Shake up the sandwich scene with these fresh lunchbox ideas:
+Shake up the Sandwich Scene with these Fresh Ideas:

 - Wraps, pita and bagels offer endless options.
 Possible fillings include: tahini, honey and banana; hummus with veggies such as spinach, lettuce, shredded carrot or cabbage, sliced cucumber or cherry tomatoes; nut butter, raisins and sliced apple.

-- Kids love dipping.
-Send them off to school with guacamole, hummus or carrot dip with crackers or veggie sticks.
-Add these dips to wraps and sandwiches for added nutrition.
+- Kids love dipping – send them off to school with guacamole, hummus or carrot dip with crackers or veggie sticks.
+Spread these dips into wraps for added nutrition.

 - Mini kebabs are fun to eat.
 Fruit is popular, but savoury kababs are more filling.
 Try cherry tomatoes, mozzarella cubes, basil leaves and cucumber or salami, cheese cubes and pineapple pieces.
-Note: kebabs keep better in cooler weather.
+These keep better in cooler weather.

 - Tuna salad with grated carrots, served with crackers or in a pita.